 ‘Clouds of Mercy’ was one of the watercolours selected for exhibition at the WAY Exhibition

-Carol has held four solo exhibitions of her paintings at The Donald Watson Gallery, Waterstone House in the Scottish Ornithologist’s Club in 2010, 2012, 2014 and 2017.
+Carol has held four solo exhibitions of her paintings at The Donald Watson Gallery, Waterston House in the Scottish Ornithologist’s Club (SOC) in 2010, 2012, 2014 and 2017.
 She will be exhibiting again at SOC in 2020

 ‘Ruffled Emu’ ~ Watercolour and Ink